aman63/CHAPAO/README.md

 # CHAPAO
 CHAPAO (Compressing  Alignments  using  Hierarchical  and  Probabilistic  Approach) is a novel reference-based technique for compressing MSA files.
 This is to our knowledge the first application of the reference-based technique for compressing MSAs.
 Unlike conventional reference-based methods where an “extra” sequence (not included in the input sequences to compress) is used as the reference, we used a novel hierarchical referencing technique where a suitable subset of the input sequences in the MSA file is used as reference sequences.
 CHAPAO offers a substantial improvement in compression gain over the existing best alternate methods for both general purpose compression algorithms (zip, Bzip2, gzip, Lzma) and special purpose compression algorithm (CoMSA and MFCompress).

+CHAPAO is currently under active development with an aim to develop platform independent user friendly executable and appropriate installer.
+The current version has been tested more on Linux operating system than on Windows.

 # Dependencies
+For Linux OS:
 Python 3.0 or later

+For Windows OS:
+python 3.7

 # Usage
 ### Input file format